 In our previous article, Refining Gold with Aqua Regia,

-we touched upon how to recover gold, or refine gold by first dissolving or converting the gold to gold metal ions with aqua regia.
-These gold ions or gold chloride move freely through an acidic aqua regia solution and extracting gold is easily accomplished with a little skill and knowledge.
+we touched upon how to recover gold, or refine gold by first dissolving or converting the gold to gold metal ions by dissolving gold with aqua regia.
+These gold ions or gold chloride move freely through the acidic solution.
+Extracting gold from the aqua regia is then easily accomplished with a little skill and knowledge.

 A gold refining process using Butyl Diglyme, is suitable for both large and small gold operations.
 High cost gold refining equipment is not necessary to extract gold, or refine gold using butyl diglyme.
 Extracting and separating gold in an inexpensive glass separatory funnel is one option.
 Gold purification of 99.9% is obtainable from this gold refining, purification process.